Omobayode6/cloud-engineering/README.md

 * tail filename - output the last 10 lines of the file
 * tail -5 filename - output the last 5 lines of the file
 * cat filename - display the file content
+* cat filename | grep Omobayode - display only the lines that has Omobayode in it
 * cat filename filename2 - display the files content at once
 * cat filename filename2 > filename3 - concatenate the two files content into filename3 and if filename3 doesnot exit it will create it.
 * cat > filename - let you create a file and write the content into it at once.
 Press "ctr d" to save the content when you are done.
 * cat file.txt > file2.txt - copy the content of file to file2.
 * echo content > filename -  write the content into the filename and if the file doesnot exit create it.
+* echo $HOME - shows you the user home directory
 * more filename - to see the content of the file page by page, use spacebar to move to the next page and q to quit.
 * less filename - to see the content of the file page by page with higher overview, use spacebar to move to the next page and q to quit.